MicroEJ/docs/VEEPortingGuide/platformQualification.rst

   - Revision (version of your Test Suite Module)
   - Select the Skeleton: ``microej-testsuite``

-- Inside ``module.ivy`` file, add the Test Suite dependency to the Test Suite runner project:
+- Inside ``module.ivy`` file, add the dependency to the Test Suite module as following:

   .. code-block:: XML